Exempt Review Process

 • Adequate provisions to maintain the privacy interests of subjects

-4. If the IRB Reviewer requires additional information or modifications, the IRB Reviewer will contact the PI via e-mail.
+4. If the IRB Reviewer requires additional information or modifications, the IRB Reviewer will contact the PI via our electronic submission system Kuali.
 The IRB Reviewer will review the PI’s response upon receipt.
-If the PI does not respond within days, the study will be closed out.
+If the PI does not respond within 30 days, the study will be abandoned.

 5. When the initial application or requested revisions are insufficient, RIC may request additional revisions.